Kamran-Afzali/Kamran-Afzali.github.io/_posts/STAN.md

 ### Prerequisites

-The focus of this simple tutorial is to provide a brief introduction and overview about how to fit Bayesian models using STAN via R.
+The goal of this easy lesson is to provide a quick overview and introduction to fitting Bayesian models using STAN via R.

-The latest version of R, which can be downloaded and installed for Windows, Mac or Linux OS from the CRAN website I also strongly recommend to download and install Rstudio, an integrated development environment which provides an “user-friendly” interaction with R (e.g. many drop-down menus, tabs, customisation options)
+I also strongly recommend downloading and installing Rstudio, an integrated development environment that allows a "user-friendly" interaction with R, which can be downloaded and installed for Windows, Mac, or Linux OS from the CRAN website (e.g. many drop-down menus, tabs, customisation options).

 ### What is STAN?

-Stan provides full Bayesian inference for continuous-variable models through Markov Chain Monte Carlo methods such as the No-U-Turn sampler, an adaptive form of Hamiltonian Monte Carlo sampling.
+Stan uses Markov Chain Monte Carlo methods like the No-U-Turn sampler, an adaptive variant of Hamiltonian Monte Carlo sampling, to enable full Bayesian inference for continuous-variable models.
+STAN (Gelman, Lee, and Guo (2015)) is a tool for analysing Bayesian models using Markov Chain Monte Carlo (MCMC) methods.
+STAN is a probabilistic programming language and free software for specifying statistical models utilising Hamiltonian Monte Carlo methods, a type of MCMC algorithm (HMC).
+In this quick overview, I'll focus on the rstan package (Stan Development Team (2018)) and demonstrate how to fit STAN models with it.

-Stan is a programming language for specifying statistical models.
-It is most used as a MCMC sampler for Bayesian analyses.
-Markov chain Monte Carlo (MCMC) is a sampling method that allows you to estimate a probability distribution without knowing all of the distribution’s mathematical properties.
-It is particularly useful in Bayesian inference because posterior distributions often cannot be written as a closed-form expression.
-To use Stan, the user writes a Stan program that represents their statistical model.
-This program specifies the parameters in the model along with the target posterior density.
-The Stan code is compiled and run along with the data and outputs a set of posterior simulations of the parameters.
-Stan interfaces with the most popular data analysis languages, such as R, Python, shell, MATLAB, Julia and Stata.
-We will focus on using Stan from within R, using the rstan and rstanarm packages.
+Stan is a computer language that allows you to create statistical models.
+It's most commonly employed as a Bayesian MCMC sampler.
+MCMC is a sampling method for estimating a probability distribution without knowing all of the features of the distribution.
+Because posterior distributions are frequently not represented as closed-form expressions, it is very useful in Bayesian inference.
+The user creates a Stan programme that depicts their statistical model in order to use Stan.
+The Stan code is compiled and run with the data, producing a collection of parameter posterior simulations.
+Stan works with the most widely used data analysis languages, including R and Python.
+The rstan and rstanarm packages will be used to demonstrate how to use Stan from within R.

-STAN is a program for analysis of Bayesian models using Markov Chain Monte Carlo (MCMC) methods (Gelman, Lee, and Guo (2015)).
-STAN is a free software and a probabilistic programming language for specifying statistical models using a specific class of MCMC algorithms known as Hamiltonian Monte Carlo methods (HMC).
-The latest version of STAN can be dowloaded from the web repository and is available for different OS.
-There are different R packages which function as frontends for STAN.
-These packages make it easy to process the output of Bayesian models and present it in publication-ready form.
-In this brief introduction, I will specifically focus on the rstan package (Stan Development Team (2018)) and show how to fit STAN models using this package.
-Installing STAN and rstan

-Unlike other Bayesian software, such as JAGS or OpenBUGS, it is not required to separately install the program and the corresponding frontend R package.
-Indeed, installing the R package rstan will automatically install STAN on your machine.
-However, you will also need to make sure to having installed on your pc a C++ compiler which is used by rstan to fit the models.
-Under a Windows OS, for example, this can be done by installing Rtools, a collection of resources for building packages for R, which is freely available from the web repository.

-Next, install the package rstan from within R or Rstudio, via the package installer or by typing in the command line

-The dependencies = TRUE option will automatically install all the packages on which the functions in the rstan package rely.
-Basic model
 Simulate data

 For an example dataset, I simulate my own data in R. I create a continuous outcome variable y